fanteastick/quartz-test/content/Quartz customization log.md

 // GiscusComments.beforeDOMLoaded = giscuscommentsscript not really working
 export default (() => GiscusComments) satisfies QuartzComponentConstructor
 ```

+### July 2024 update - modifying the built-in comments component

+My setup - only one discussion for the entire quartz.
+So I need the data-term attribute, and things got refactored a bit.

+In `Comments.tsx`:

+- add `data-term={opts.options.term}`

+In `comments.inline.ts`:

+- add `term: string` to the GiscusElement dataset, and
+- `giscusScript.setAttribute("data-term", giscusContainer.dataset.term)`

 ## GetDate gives the modified date rather than created